dvanoni/notero/README.md

 4. Click **Allow access** to give Notero access to your Notion workspace and database.
 You will then be redirected to a page that prompts you to open Zotero.
-5. Click the **Open Zotero** button (or equivalent, depending on your web browser) to complete the connection process in Zotero.
+5. Click **Open Zotero** to complete the connection process in Zotero.
 The Notero preferences should show that you are connected to your Notion workspace.
+   - If Zotero does not open or successfully connect to Notion, copy the connection token from the Notion connection page and paste it into the **Connection Token** field in Notero preferences.

 <details>
   <summary>Example of connecting to Notion</summary>